 As the security situation in the Sahel continues to deteriorate, the causes of escalating violence are discussed regularly, but no one is taking appropriate action to counter it.

-The U.S. Department of State routinely the role of transnational terrorist groups, such as al Qaeda and the Islamic State, in triggering the Sahel’s security crisis.
-Reports from development agencies and think tanks regularly highlight fragile state institutions, authoritarianism, and climate change as that cause instability.
+The U.S. Department of State routinely emphasizes the role of transnational terrorist groups, such as al Qaeda and the Islamic State, in triggering the Sahel’s security crisis.
+Reports from development agencies and think tanks regularly highlight fragile state institutions, authoritarianism, and climate change as factors that cause instability.
 Still, policymakers vacillate on whether to devote resources to counterterrorism efforts or to development initiatives.

 In spite of these intense debates, one vital contributor to insecurity in the Sahel is often ignored: the crisis of international governance.
 Instead of taking constructive steps to address the array of challenges facing the Sahel, great powers and regional institutions are exacerbating the region’s problems.